Step One: What it means to me.

 I’ve discovered my purpose.

 I speak remotely at AA meetings all over the world, sharing my story and advocating for others with TN and addiction.
 I want that to grow—I want to stand behind a podium and speak everywhere.
 Right now, I’m building it from my blog.
 It’s raw, it’s honest, and it’s the most important thing I do every day.
 I call it Dove Recovery Art.
-I live off disability, and I donate everything I earn to the Facial Pain Foundation.
+I live off disability, and I donate most of what I earn to the Facial Pain Foundation.
 I don’t want money.
 I want a cure.
 I want to function like a human being again.
 I want to take a bite of a sandwich.
 I want to shower without crying.
 I want to live a life that isn’t shaped by this pain.

 And I want to fight—for others like me who are slipping through the cracks.